GoogleChrome/developer.chrome.com/site/en/blog/longer-esw-lifetimes/index.md

 * The service worker will terminate after 30 seconds if there are no events.
 * The service worker will terminate after 5 minutes if a single request, such as an event or API call, takes longer than 5 minutes to process (with the exception of a native messaging connection).

-You are still strongly encouraged to design your extensions to be event-based and guard against unexpected termination.
-Not only should you refrain from keeping your extensions alive indefinitely (which we consider an anti-pattern), you should test your extensions to ensure that they're not doing this unintentionally.
-Make sure your extensions yield when possible and prepare for termination by persisting extension states.
+We are till working to ensure that extension service workers are terminated when possible, without shutting down long-running work.
+A resource-concious extension service workers should always yield when possible.
+Additionally, extensions should prepare for unexpected termination by persisting state.
+This ensures against unpredictable events like the browser being forcefully closed by the user.

 <p>Photo by <a href="https://unsplash.com/@pguerreiro?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Paula Guerreiro</a> on <a href="https://unsplash.com/photos/W2atfIRHDIk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></p>